khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 - Use concise language that conveys what happens when the button is activated.
 - Use [sentence case](/content/punctuation).
 - When an action leads to another action, consider appending an ellipsis (...) to the button label text.
+- Try not to use text-only and icon-only buttons in the same context.

 #### Icons